wp-plugins/formforall/readme.txt

 For this plugin to work, you need

 * to open a FormForAll account: signup for free at http://www.formforall.com and test our Free plan.
-* to use our API key.
+* to use our User API key.

 Create your forms in seconds: